csangara/good.software/download.parse.data/README.md

 Nucleic_Acids_Res
 ```

+An example journal directory (compressed) is provided at [download.parse.data/Nat_Methods.tar.gz](https://github.com/smangul1/good.software/blob/master/download.parse.data/).
+(This can be extracted by running `tar -xf Nat_Methods.tar.gz` from within the `downloads.parse.data/` directory.)

-To complete this ste,p download the data for whatever journals you want to evaluate, and place their directories directly within the `good.software/download.parse.data` directory.
+To complete this step, the directories must be under `good.software/download.parse.data` directory.
 For example, if you only wanted to evaluate articles from _Nature Methods_, your directory structure would look like this:

 ```
 good.software/